 The “file man”

-From 9-10 months of life, we already have enough information about how to act in different situations for everything we have seen in our environment, so that we create a small mechanism within us, that is in charge of analyzing and deciding what kind of reaction we should use when something similar happens to us.
+From the firsts months of life, we already have enough information about how to act in different situations for everything we have seen in our environment, so that we create a small mechanism within us, that is in charge of analyzing and deciding what kind of reaction we should use when something similar happens to us.

 This mental “file man” (it is one of our mind’s programs) takes notes and keeps scrupulously in our memory (mental body) all that he finds in his awakening in life, in what he sees in his parents and in what he records around him, and from here on, whenever he sees himself in front of a potentially dangerous situation, he will turn to the “mind file” to find out what kind of reaction he should use.
+It works as a computer program would do: reads the “input data”, searches for the best optimal response and makes the necessary adjustments so the whole personality, body and behaviour acts as decided.

 Flee and protect us